The Coalgebraic Structure of Cell Complexes: Strata

 \begin{defn} Given any stratum $(X,S)$ and map $g\from X\to Z$, the \emph{pushforward} of $(X,S)$ along $g$, which we write $g_*(X,S)$, is the stratum $(Z,S)$ with each $\kappa_s$ the same as in the original stratum and each $b_s$ given by the original $b_s$ composed with $g$. \end{defn}

 We can see that $Z\coprod_X Y$ is the body of $(Z,S)$ by commutativity of pushouts.
 Next we will consider colimits in $\strata$.

-\begin{prop} The category $\strata$ has all small colimits, and the functor $U\from\strata\to\toparr$ preserves them. \end{prop} \begin{proof} We check coproducts and then coequalisers.
+(0.45) \begin{prop} The category $\strata$ has all small colimits, and the functor $U\from\strata\to\toparr$ preserves them. \end{prop} \begin{proof} We check coproducts and then coequalisers.
 Let $(X_a,S_a)$ be a set of strata indexed by $A$.
 We claim that

 where each $\kappa_s$ is the same as its original on the left, and each $b_s$ is given by composition of its original with the inclusion map.
 Given a set of strata morphisms $(\lambda_a,\rho_a)\from(X_a,S_a)\to(Y,T)$ there is a unique pair $(f,p)$ making the following diagrams commute: